dojoaosantos/WindowsServerConfigs/README.md

 # Windows Server Configs (:computer:)
-This is a Initial Windows Server Initial Configurations for Labs in which you can configure via PowerShell(:grinning:): <br />
+This is a Initial Windows Server Initial Configurations for Labs in which you can configure via PowerShell :scroll:: <br />
 :heavy_check_mark: Servername or hostname with a newone <br />
 :heavy_check_mark: Set the correct TimeZone <br />
 :heavy_check_mark: Also Install GoogleChrome if is needed. <br />